-Since arriving in Asia, there are two specific things that I have found super useful.
-The first thing is a double plug adapter.
+Georgina from Georgina Does shares: Since arriving in Asia, there are two specific travel products that I have found super useful.
+The first item is a double plug adapter.
 You only need one socket to plug it in, but it has two USB outlets so I can charge a couple of things at once which is great.

 For all of my international trips, I now take my handy personal Skyroam wifi hotspot.
 This year I have already used it in Costa Rica, Bali, and Thailand.
 It worked like a charm even in remote areas!
 Having reliable connection is a must for me on my travels.